Evanslearn/GroupProject/README.md

 * If you do not choose, the default value is "GaussianCopula"

 ## Choosing dataset to train the Random Forest, kNN, Logistic Regression Models.
 The choices here are datasetToUse = "Synthetic", "InitialTrain", "Combined".
-By default, I have set datasetToUse = "Synthetic"
+By default, I have set datasetToUse = "Combined"